 Essentially, the difference between migraines and headaches is in the symptoms they cause.
 Headaches are very common among those with stress and generally are an occasional problem.
 If you regularly experience intense pain alongside symptoms such as visual auras, nausea and photophobia, you likely have migraines.
 Regardless, a chiropractor can provide the relief you need to enjoy life to its fullest.
 Many migraine and headache patients found success alongside our chiropractors, and we hope to work with you as well.

-If you face regular headaches and migraines, visit Integrated Health Solutions to learn how you can manage your symptoms through chiropractic care.
+If you face regular headaches and migraines, visit Integrated Health Solutions to learn how you can manage your symptoms through chiropractic care and medical treatment.